The Fledgling Demon Lord's Starter Shop: Characters

-Publication
+Media

+Manga

 Written and illustrated by Makoto Morishita, The Fledgling Demon Lord's Starter Shop started in Kodansha's shōnen manga magazine Monthly Shōnen Magazine on October 6, 2021.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on May 17, 2022.
-As of August 12, 2025, eleven volumes have been released.
+As of July 16, 2026, thirteen volumes have been released.

 In August 2025, Kodansha added the series to its K Manga digital platform.